PatternBuilder/patternbuilder.github.io/docs/pattern_builder_importer.md

     1. Manage Display: Set the display format on the paragraph field to "Patternbuilder rendered items"
     1. Other Notes:
-        - Don’t forget to load the webrh.css via a pre-process function or the style module
-        - Optional: Modify the content type node--[type].tpl.php as needed to remove other regions etc
+        - Optional: Modify the content type node--[type].tpl.php as needed to remove other regions etc.
-        - To use the test pattern, enabled “Red Hat webrh test” on the modules page: /admin/modules?filter=webrh_test&enabled=1&disabled=1&required=1&unavailable=1 -- it will take a while to import so you have to wait for the page to be done refreshing

 1. Drush Commands
     1. Imports patterns from defined library